free school meals / pupil premium

 Further details are available in our Pupil Premium Grant Strategy.

-After the success of the summer programme, Wiltshire Council are running their FUEL programme again this Christmas (20–23 December 2021).
-FUEL is a free holiday activity and food project that offers children the opportunity to take part in a range of fun activities during school holiday periods in 2021.
-Children will also be provided with a nutritious meal each day that they attend.
+FUEL is a free holiday activity and food project that offers children the opportunity to take part in a range of fun activities during school holiday periods in 2022.
+Children will also be provided with a nutritious meal on each day that they attend.

 All children that are entitled to Free School Meals are eligible to attend.
-Please click the button below for details.
-You can apply by clicking on the link on the second page of the letter.
-Applications are open until November 26th.
+Please click the button below for more information and details on how to apply for a place.

 On 3rd November, we welcomed Bath Spa University to St Joseph's.
 They led a morning workshop for Year 7 Pupil Premium students – they did a whole host of Higher Education activities, discovered the vast range of courses on offer and also found out what University life is like!
 We hope our pupils left feeling excited and motivated about their prospects for the future.